Ash Fork, Arizona: History

 Ash Fork has proclaimed itself "The Flagstone Capital of the World", due to the large number of stone quarries and stone yards in and around the town.
-The title of "Flagstone Capital of the World," was bestowed upon Ash Fork by the Ash Fork Development Association and Ash Fork Historical Society.
+The title of "Flagstone Capital of the World" was originally bestowed upon Ash Fork by the Ash Fork Development Association and Ash Fork Historical Society.
 The title was officially bestowed upon the town in 2014 by the Arizona House of Representatives with the passage of H.R.
 2001.

 The community was established as a siding of the Atlantic and Pacific Railroad, later known as the Santa Fe Railroad, in October 1882.
 It was purportedly named in 1883 by F.W.
 Smith, general superintendent of the railroad, in reference to a thicket of ash trees at the site.
 The first official post office was established on April 12, 1883, with one Henry W. Kline serving as the first Postmaster.
 Following an uncontrollable fire in 1885, the entire town of Ash Fork burned in 1893, and was rebuilt on the opposite side of the railroad tracks from its original location, where it remains today.

 In later years, Ash Fork was the location of the Escalante, a large hotel and "Harvey House" built in 1907 and closed in 1948, operated by the Fred Harvey Company.
 Ash Fork's convenient location along the railway and later famous U.S. Route 66 made it recognizable to many cross-country travelers, as evidenced by its fleeting mention in several films from the era of classical Hollywood cinema such as 1947's Dark Passage, starring Humphrey Bogart and Lauren Bacall.